safebear/qatestexercise/README.md

 Chrome will change to the empty test.

-Now return to VSCode, while leaving everything else open.
+Now return to your IDE, while leaving everything else open.
 Copy the code from `Step 1` in the `create.spec.js` test into the `empty.spec.js` test, while keeping an eye on the open `Chrome` browser.

 ![alt text](./images/copy_step.png "Logo Title Text 1")